gaia-taipei/tw-firefox-weekly/timdream.md

  * Crashed on Win8 debug builds on a assertion failure.
 Will seek help and try to reproduce locally -- this is now bug 1270878.
 * [Bug 1270878](https://bugzil.la/1270878) - Crash on Win8 debug with `MOZ_BOUNDLE_FONTS` turned on.
  * Reproduced locally on a borrowed machine; will try to debug with the locally built.
+ * Filed two dependent bugs -- assertion is being fixed and CMAP issue is under investigation.
 * [Bug 1266372](https://bugzil.la/1266372) - The close reader mode button on page should behave the same as bug 1184950
  * FIXED in Fx49.
  * Uplifted to Fx48.